The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

+We describe this procedure in Algorithm \ref{algorithm: compute Mv if M^T has low VC}.
 As a quick recap, the algorithm computes $\mM v$ by starting at a root node $r\in T$ of the spanning tree and performing depth-first search (DFS).
-The algorithm initializes an output vector and computes $(\mM v)_r$ in $O(n+m)$ time.
-For each edge $(x,y)$ traversed in the recursion tree, the algorithm computes $(\mM v)_y = (\mM v)_x + \Delta_{y,x}^\top v$.
+The algorithm initializes an output vector and computes $(\mM v)_r$ in $O(n)$ time.
+For each edge $(x,y)$ traversed by DFS on the tree, the algorithm computes $(\mM v)_y = (\mM v)_x + \Delta_{y,x}^\top v$.
 The complexity of this iterative procedure is proportional to $\mathrm{weight}(T) = \sum_{e\in E(T)}\delta_e$ where for each edge $e=(x,y)$ in the $\Delta$-labeled spanning tree, $\delta_e$ is the number of non-zeros in $\Delta_e$, i.e., the Hamming distance between row $x$ and row $y$ of $\mM$.
-For completeness sake, we provide a proof for \Cref{lemma: correctness of Mv. spanning tree of M^T} in \Cref{proof: lemma mvT}.
+For completeness, we prove \Cref{lemma: correctness of Mv. spanning tree of M^T} in \Cref{proof: lemma mvT}.

-Since the weight of the $\Delta$-labeled spanning tree of $\mM^\top$ can be different from the weight of the $\Delta$-labeled spanning tree of $\mM$, we provide a new algorithm with an analogous theoretical guarantee in \cref{correctness of Mv. spanning tree of M}.
+Since the weight of the $\Delta$-labeled spanning tree of $\mM^\top$ can be different from the weight of the $\Delta$-labeled spanning tree of $\mM$, we provide a new algorithm with an analogous guarantee in \cref{correctness of Mv. spanning tree of M}.

 \begin{restatable}{lemma}{rightmultiply} Given a $\Delta$-labeled spanning tree $T$ of $\mM\in \{0,1\}^{m\times n}$ and a vector $v\in\R^n$, there is an algorithm that can compute $\mM v$ in $O(\mathrm{weight}(T)+n+m)$ time. \end{restatable}